resource-reasoning/resourcereasoning.com/README.md

 -------------------
 Site maintainers may edit directly on GitHub by clicking on the page to edit and using the edit button. ([GitHub documentation on how to do this](https://help.github.com/articles/editing-files-in-your-repository/))

+Two types of files are primarily used to generate the website:
+* .md files are written in the [Markdown](http://daringfireball.net/projects/markdown/) formatting language
+* .yaml files are sets of data records ([tutorial](http://ess.khhq.net/wiki/YAML_Tutorial#YAML_Key-Property_Structure_Tutorial))
+Both file types have a fairly natural plain-text format and should be reasonably easy to follow by example.

 Site maintainers may also accept relevant Issue reports and Pull Requests submitted to the main repository.

 Website Structure